37% sleeping during the day.

 Sleep disorders are something that makes you go crazy as you are unable to concentrate over anything.
 Making you less productive.

-Having an emotional support dog by your side will help to alleviate a range of symptoms associated with sleep disorders making you reach the right amount and quality of sleep effectively.
+Having an emotional support dog letter by your side will help to alleviate a range of symptoms associated with sleep disorders making you reach the right amount and quality of sleep effectively.